kltm/reusabledata-staging/docs/criteria.md

 ## <span id="criteria-D">D) License has little or no restrictions on kinds of (re)use</span>

 **Rationale:** Research groups should have the ability to legally access the data to use in their research, build upon and modify it, and publish their results.
 Ideally, they should be able to do so freely and without encumbrances (except possibly attribution).
 Forbidding certain kinds of reuse (or explicitly allowing only a narrow kind of reuse) leaves open questions about what prohibited reuse actually constitutes in practice; this determination may require legal consultation.
-For example, if the provider forbids ‘editing’ the data, is it a prohibition of the license to use just a fraction of the data?
+For example, if the provider forbids "editing" the data, is it a prohibition of the license to use just a fraction of the data?
 Change the format?
 Build a tool on top of it?
 Translate it?
 Because we nevertheless want to recognize any attempt at openness, we award half stars in this category as long as there are redistribution provisions (not just copy/download).

 - <span id="criteria-D-1">**D.1**</span>) Are different types of downstream reuse distinguished as allowable or as forbidden?
-    - No, all types of reuse are allowed without negotiation, allowing for “reasonable” attribution and redistribution restrictions (e.g. CC BY 4.0): **→ ONE STAR** → <a href="#criteria-E">**E**</a>
+    - No, all types of reuse are allowed without negotiation, allowing for "reasonable" attribution and redistribution restrictions (e.g. CC BY 4.0): → **ONE STAR** → <a href="#criteria-E">**E**</a>
-    - Would a non-legal professional reasonably interpret the license to mean that individuals either in “research” or “non-commercial” contexts could work with the data (add to, modify, build on) and redistribute the results without negotiation *and without requiring the remixed data to have a specific license*?
+    - Would a non-legal professional reasonably interpret the license to mean that individuals either in "research” or “non-commercial" contexts could work with the data (add to, modify, build on) and redistribute the results without negotiation *and without requiring the remixed data to have a specific license*?
         - <span id="criteria-D-1-1">**D.1.1**</span>) Yes: → **HALF STAR** → <a href="#criteria-E">**E**</a>
         - <span id="criteria-D-1-2">**D.1.2**</span>) No (e.g. ARR): → **NO STARS** → <a href="#criteria-E">**E**</a>
 - Example restrictions in use and downstream reuse:
   - May not be copied.
   - May not be edited (e.g. invariant text clause).
-  - May not be built upon (e.g. “This license forbids derivative works”).
+  - May not be built upon (e.g. "This license forbids derivative works").
   - May not be remixed (i.e. license limitations on how it can be combined with other data sets, such as in the case of the GPL).
   - May not be redistributed under same terms.
   - May be encumbered by patents.
   - May be revocable in some circumstance.
   - May be under an embargo until some date or event.
-  - Note that while “personal use only” arguably prohibits many of the above, this is considered separately in **E** as a function of user, rather than use.
+  - Note that while "personal use only" arguably prohibits many of the above, this is considered separately in **E** as a function of user, rather than use.

 <span id="criteria-E"></span>E) License has little or no restrictions on who can (re)use the data: